grattis-digital/grattis-akka-message-server/README.md

 1. Akka Actors: The server uses the actor model to manage concurrent, distributed, and resilient message-driven applications.
 2. Akka HTTP: A toolkit for building connection-level and application-level APIs, utilizing the reactive streams approach.
 3. Akka Streams: A library to process and transfer a sequence of elements using bounded buffer space.
+4. Akka Peristence: All incoming messages will be persisted in order to replay messages after server connection initialisation.

 ## Usage